 Many arguments are plausible.
 Many arguments are made today: that aliens exist; that Jesus of Nazareth never lived; that Jesus didn’t die on a cross or rise from the dead.
 People argue that God is dead; that an infinite number of universes exist in which an infinite variety of realities play out in an infinite variety of ways.

-“Philosophy and empty deceit” are contrasted to the reality of Christ in them.
-Christ in them was the hope they had.
+Christ in them was a hope they had experienced for themselves.
 They were sealed with the Holy Spirit who moved collectively in them to guide and encourage them.
 Ideas disconnected from reality and the experience of real life may be fanciful diversions, but no one should be led astray by them.

 Once we have experienced the reality of Christ in us, we let go of Him at risk of being swept from our mooring into the dark and swirling sea of a chaotic and shadowy world.
-The ascetism of self-made religion has the appearance of wisdom – it appears to be an anchor – but it fails to grasp the reality of the real Anchor, Christ in us.
+Such ascetism of self-made religion has the appearance of wisdom – it appears to be an anchor – but it fails to grasp the reality of the real Anchor, Christ in us.
 (Col. 2:21-23)

 I think of the times I have been tempted by the seeming certainty of “elemental rules”, regulations based on human traditions that have the “appearance of wisdom in promoting self-made religion and asceticism”, but which have “no value in stopping the indulgence of the flesh”.
-(Col. 2:23) These things puff up the man who lives by them; or they tear him down when he fails.
+(Col. 2:23) These things puff up the man who lives by them; they can also tear him down when he fails.

 Christ in me is my hope.
 I hope in the author and the perfecter of my faith.
 I seek to walk with He who began a good work in me, and who I can trust will complete what He started.
 I yield, and I yield again, to the risen, living Christ who died for me that I might live.

-1. The ESV says “plausible arguments” while the NET says “arguments that sound reasonable”.
+The ESV says “plausible arguments” while the NET says “arguments that sound reasonable”.
 The NET bible offers this translation help – “Paul’s point is that even though the arguments seem to make sense (sound reasonable), they are in the end false.
 Paul is not here arguing against the study of philosophy or serious thinking per se, but is arguing against the uncritical adoption of a philosophy that is at odds with a proper view of Christ and the ethics of the Christian life.”

-Liked by 1 person
+LikeLiked by 1 person

-1. That’s a good point.
+That’s a good point.
 It isn’t a blanket statement against thinking or reasoning or philosophy.
 Not ideas are the same.
 Truth matters.
 Some ideas are more true than others.
 Some ideas that sound reasonable or plausible are, nevertheless, untrue.